09 Sep Has Covid Changed Our Attitudes Towards Sick Leave?

 We spoke to a number of different marketing leaders as well as HR professionals in the legal sector to gauge their views.

 It seems possible therefore, that with a greater understanding of how germs are spread and changing attitudes towards mask wearing, employers won’t want people coming into the office and spreading their germs, particularly if it’s a new and dangerous virus.
-Hopefully therefore, the culture of presenteeism will shift and we won’t need to feel guilty for calling in sick in the future!
+Hopefully therefore, the culture of presenteeism will shift.
+We won’t need to feel guilty for calling in sick in the future!

 What do you think?
 We’d love to hear from you…